Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Simulation Studies

 \subsubsection{Model Selection: Identification of the Informative Set of Source Datasets}

 Accurate selection of informative source datasets is fundamental to avoiding negative transfer and achieving effective posterior inference for $\bm\beta$.
 A key feature of BLAST is its ability to learn which source studies provide useful signal for the target regression task, and to downweight those that do not.
-To evaluate this capability, we simulate scenarios with varying sizes of the true informative set, considering $|\mathcal{A}| \in \{0, 1, 2, 3, 4, 5\}$ out of a total of $K = 10$ source studies and looking at the proportion of posterior MCMC samples in which each source study was selected.
+To evaluate this capability, we simulate scenarios with varying sizes of the true informative set, considering $|\mathcal{A}| \in \{1, 2, 3, 4, 5\}$ out of a total of $K = 10$ source studies and assess the proportion of posterior MCMC samples in which each source study was selected.
+For this simulation, to emphasize discrepancies between the target and noninformative sources, we increase the magnitude of the coefficient deviations for $k\in\bar{\mathcal{A}}$:

-Figure~\ref{fig:sim_inclusion_heatmap} presents heatmaps of the posterior inclusion probabilities for each auxiliary study, averaged over 5{,}000 posterior samples.
-Each row corresponds to a different informative set size, with informative studies appearing in positions $\{1, 2, \ldots, |\mathcal{A}|\}$ by design.
-The results show that BLAST assigns substantially higher inclusion probabilities to the truly informative studies, while appropriately shrinking the posterior mass assigned to noninformative ones, thus demonstrating the capacity of our method to adaptively identify and leverage useful sources.
+Figure~\ref{fig:sim_inclusion_heatmap} presents heatmaps of posterior inclusion probabilities for each auxiliary study, averaged over 3{,}000 posterior samples.
+Each row corresponds to a different informative set size, with informative studies appearing in positions $\{1,2,\ldots,|\mathcal{A}|\}$ by construction.
+All studies were assigned a prior inclusion probability of $0.5$.

+The results demonstrate the capacity of our method to identify and leverage useful sources.
+BLAST effectively discriminates by assigning higher posterior inclusion probabilities to truly informative studies while reducing weight on noninformative ones.
+As Figure~\ref{fig:sim_inclusion_heatmap} shows, informative studies are typically selected with posterior probabilities typically around $0.7$, whereas noninformative studies tend to be selected less often, with posterior probabilities near or below $0.45$.